zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 We don't announce via the onion, nor generate or expose any nospam.

-Preferably, clients should indicate which friends are using the legacy onion system, and warn the user of the privacy implications of this (so they exhort their friends to upgrade).
+Preferably, clients should indicate which friends are using the legacy onion system, and warn the user of the privacy implications of this (so the user will exhort their friends to upgrade).